Probate

 Timescale

-For administration of the estate following the grant of probate, this can take around 6-12 months depending on the complexity and value of the estate.
+For administration of the estate, i.e. collecting in assets and distributing to beneficiaries, this can take around 6-12 months depending on the complexity and value of the estate.

 A probate property sale is likely to take approximately 8 – 12 weeks.